GianpieroCea/GraphicalMethods/README.txt

 In case any of the installation is unsuccessful, please look at the each documentation for further guidance on installing the packages.

+The pdf file "gianpierocea.pdf" gives a report of the results of the project and can be used as a good reference on how to use some R packages like bnlearn to deal with Graphical Methods.